Do Steroid Users Belong in the Baseball Hall of Fame?

 No, he should not.
 While other players like Barry Bonds, Roger Clemens and the infinitely unlikeable Curt Schilling enter their final years on the Hall of Fame ballot with a slim-to-fair chance of being elected, Sosa has no shot.

-Sosa reached 17.0 percent of the Hall of Fame vote needed in 2020, up from a paltry 13.9 percent in 2019.
+Sosa reached 18.0 percent of the Hall of Fame vote needed in 2022 voting, up from 17.0 percent in 2021 and a paltry 13.9 percent in 2020.
 He barely missed being booted off the ballot when he received just 6 percent of the vote in his first year of eligibility — players must maintain 5 percent to stay eligible.

 That means Sosa, the only player in MLB history to hit 60 or more home runs in a season three times and one of just seven players to hit 600 career home runs, is never making it to Cooperstown.